-Your business and board may end up with a ‘shopping list’ of features and functions they would like to utilise.
-Here’s a list of features you’d expect to find in robust, modern board software:
+Boards may have a ‘shopping list’ of features they would like to utilise.
+Here’s a list of features you would expect to find in robust, modern board meeting software:

 Security is certainly a consideration of boards adopting new technology, and with good reason.
-Hackers work tirelessly trying to break electronic security and gain access to an organisation's systems to spy, steal, or extort.
+Hackers work tirelessly trying to break into an organisation's systems to spy, steal, or extort.
 Often, hackers are able to do this without a company even knowing its security has been compromised.

-If you want a secure solution, you need solid security methodologies and encryption – not just another file management system for your board.
-Board software allows a business to feel secure in knowing their confidential and financial information is safe.
+If you want a secure solution, you need solid data protection methodologies and encryption – not just another file management system for your board.
+Board meeting software allows a business to feel secure in knowing their confidential and financial information is safe.
 Make sure any potential vendor makes you comfortable with their security practices for your data.

 Want to know how your board of directors and managers can run more effective board meetings and be more productive and efficient through the use of technology?
 With BoardPro board management software, you can centralise board information, get organised, save time, and reduce hassle.
 With BoardPro, everything is just a couple of clicks away.